 Who it’s for: The employer

-Every employee needs to complete a W-4 form in the first month of their employment with you.
-It tells you exactly how much money you should withhold from their paycheck for the IRS.
-We all have different financial plans—some employees might set aside a conservative amount of tax to ensure they don’t owe any at the end of the year (and get a refund).
+Every employee’s paycheck is different, and every employee will have different financial plans.
+Some employees might set a conservative tax withholding to ensure they don’t owe any at the end of the year (and get a tax refund).
 Others might have an aggressive retirement savings plan.
 The W-4 tax form is where they tell you, the employer, exactly how they’d like to approach this.

 W-4 Tax Allowances

 Everyone has a certain “tax allowance”—a number that determines how much or how little tax should be withheld.
-That number varies depending on their marital status and number of dependents.
+That number varies depending on their marital status (whether or not they’re head of household) and number of dependents.
 A single dad with three kids will have a greater tax allowance—so less tax will be withheld.
 A high earning single person will have a lower tax allowance, so it’s a good idea to withhold more tax.

 Don’t worry, the W-4 form instructions spell this out in plain language.
 It’s a good idea for employees to fill out a new W-4 every year, or any time their personal or financial situation changes.
 They can do it easily online, at any time.

-While some states also use W-4 forms for state-specific taxes, others don’t.
-You’ll need to ensure your employees fill out forms for both federal withholdings and state withholdings.
+While some states also use W-4 forms for state taxes, others don’t.
+You’ll need to ensure your employees fill out forms for both federal withholdings and state tax withholdings.
 Find out what form you need, by state.

 Do 1099 employees get a W-2?